taurus-org/taurus/doc/source/users/ui/forms.rst

 may be adequate, and the form allows the user to switch between them (See the `Changing the contents of a form`_ section).

-For the devices, the class of the device is searched in the map defined in `<taurus>/TaurusCustomSettings.py` and the given widget is used if there is a match.
+For Tango devices, the Tango Class of the device is searched in the T_FORM_CUSTOM_WIDGET_MAP map defined in `<taurus>/tauruscustomsettings.py` and the given widget is used if there is a match.
 Otherwise, the default device representation is used, which shows a button that launches an :class:`AttributeForm` showing *all* the attributes for that device.

-For an example on how a custom widget can be used for a certain type of device, see the :class:`taurus.qt.qtgui.extra_pool.PoolChannelTV` or :class:`taurus.qt.qtgui.extra_pool.PoolMotorTV` widgets.
+For an example on how a custom widget can be used for a certain class of Tango device, see the :class:`sardana.taurus.qt.qtgui.extra_pool.PoolChannelTV` or :class:`sardana.taurus.qt.qtgui.extra_pool.PoolMotorTV` widgets.

 Changing the contents of a form
 -------------------------------